adrianmueller-eu/personal_assistant/Readme.md

 ## Setup instructions

 1. Put this on a server that is accessible from the Internet
     1. Choose the bot you want to use by (un)commenting the respective line at the beginning of [index.php](index.php).
-E.g., for the mental health bot change the start of file to
+E.g., for the mental health bot change it to
         ```php
         // Set here the bot you want to use
         // require_once __DIR__."/bots/general.php";